sushil10018/bangshop/README.md

-# README
+# BangShop

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The app intends to list the shops in Bangkok within the categories of Spa and massage, Nails, Hair removal, and Barbershop

+Versions:

-* Ruby version
+* Ruby version: 2.6.9

-* System dependencies

-* Configuration
+* Rails version: 6.1.7

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Getting Started:

-* ...
+* `rake db:setup`

+* `GOOGLE_MAPS_API_KEY='<YOUR API KEY>' rails server`